Mortal/smb-frames/README.md

 This is the principle used by `smb-frames.py` to produce splits for world record attempts at Super Mario Bros.
 All-Stars.

+NOTE: This script does not use axe timing for 8-4.

 The script uses Python with NumPy for fast numeric math, and invokes `ffmpeg` to crop the video to just the timer and extract the frames in that way.